1.2. “Client” shall be the person that makes the booking for themselves or on behalf of other persons.

 2.4.
 Where the client has provided an incorrect date or time in the transfer booking, the client must notify Mountain Drop-offs immediately in writing via email.

 2.5.
 Where the transfer booking has already been confirmed by Mountain Drop-offs, changes to the date or time of the booking may result in a cancellation of the original booking, and the Mountain Drop-offs cancellation policy (see paragraph 4 below) will apply.
 The client may have to make a new booking with the correct time and date, together with payment of the applicable tariff.

 2.6.
 The client accepts these booking conditions on behalf of each member of the party.

 2.7.
 When making a telephone booking, the client accepts that the booking will be governed by the terms and conditions that are present on the Mountain Drop-offs website at the time of booking.

 2.8.
 Should more passengers present themselves for transfer than noted on the booking, it may not be possible to carry the extra passenger(s).
 The extra passenger(s) will have to make their own way to their destination and Mountain Drop-offs will accept no responsibility or liability for said extra passenger(s).

 2.9.
+A seat must be booked for all children travelling.
 Baby seats and booster seats are supplied free of charge upon request at time of booking, subject to availability.